Graeme Dingle Foundation and Claymark invest in the rangatahi of Bay of Plenty - NZ Herald

 With a 25-year history and an unwavering commitment to the future of Aotearoa, the Graeme Dingle Foundation delivers well-researched programmes to more than 4300 young people across the Bay of Plenty, teaching them the soft skills needed to be successful in the workplaces and communities of the future.

-The foundation's Western Bay of Plenty manager Dan Allen-Gordon has been at the forefront of its work across the Bay for more than 18 years and knows how much of a difference the support makes.
+"Students are learning values like taikaha/resilience and manaakitanga/respect and this is having a positive impact on their attitudes, behaviours and engagement.
+We're delighted to partner with Claymark and reach more tamariki in Rotorua.

-"Change is so rapid that today's rangatahi will work in jobs that don't even exist yet.
-It's more important than ever that we support them to find their pathways," he said.
+"We have a high level of social deprivation in Rotorua.
+This programme is one way

-"Our work not only improves the social fabric of the region but has significant long-term economic benefits.
-Every dollar invested in the Graeme Dingle Foundation programmes gives an average $7.80 return to New Zealand."
+to help change that statistic.
+There is also a significant long-term benefit.
+Every dollar invested in the Graeme Dingle Foundation programmes gives an average $7.80 return to Aotearoa."

-In Te Puke, the foundation's primary and intermediate school programme, Kiwi Can, has had an impact on students, Allen–Gordon said.
+With proven results it's no surprise the foundation's programmes are in demand, she said.

-"There have been less behaviour incidents recorded in the school due to students learning how to become more resilient, understand differences, co-operate and voice opinions appropriately.
+"We've had several schools ask for Kiwi Can already but it is dependent on funding.
+To have the opportunity to almost double our reach is incredible."

 Claymark executive director Paul Pedersen said: "Claymark recognise the great importance of supporting our community long term.